Current Clinical Chemistry Fellow(s): Christine Dolin, PhD

 PhD and/or MD

-Interested applicants should submit preliminary application materials including: letter of interest, CV, and three letters of recommendation to Samantha Furnish.
+Interested applicants should submit application materials including: letter of interest, CV, and three letters of recommendation to Samantha Furnish.

 Applications are now being accepted through September 1, 2020 for a fellowship position slated to begin in July 2021.